 Becoming Entitled for the Infant Toddler Credential

-The Infant Toddler Credential (ITC) is for early care and education professionals who have specific training, education, and experience working with children birth to age three.
+The Infant Toddler Credential (ITC) is for early care and education professionals who have specific training, education, and experience working with children from birth to age three.
 In order to become entitled for the ITC you also need to be entitled for the Gateways ECE Credential.

 Infant Toddler Credential

 - ITC Entitled Application

 - ITC Competencies by Credential level and suggested role

 - ITC Competencies within Content Areas inclusive of Benchmarks